jquast/ucs-detect/docs/intro.rst

 The image includes ``weston`` (Wayland compositor) alongside ``Xvfb``, so Wayland-only terminals ``foot`` and ``weston-terminal`` are also testable.

+The script ``run-series.py`` is an X11 automation for testing all linux terminals.
+When ``-e program [arguments]`` is not supported, ucs-detect is executed by injecting keystrokes where needed.
+This program and its supporting ``terminals.yaml`` supports execution outside of docker, when visual inspection is necessary.

 Problem Analysis
 ----------------